AlmaLinux 9.5 Released, Here’s What’s New

 AlmaLinux 9.5 ‘Teal Serval’

-Some key updates to popular application streams, such as Apache HTTP Server 2.4.62 and Node.js 22, ensure users have access to the latest and greatest tools to run their applications seamlessly.
+Moreover, some key updates to popular application streams, such as Apache HTTP Server 2.4.62 and Node.js 22, ensure users can access the latest and greatest tools to run their applications seamlessly.

 Developers and administrators who rely on performance analysis tools will be happy to see that GDB has been updated to version 14.2 and Valgrind to version 3.23.0, with similar enhancements applied to SystemTap 5.1 and elfutils 0.191.